The people have spoken and they have sauce all over their faces*.

 7. Pizza Plus

 You northern dwellers weren’t going to let Cache Valley go unnoticed putting Tremonton and Hyrum’s favorite pie place on the list.
-They stated with a Tremonton location before expanding, just a few miles south of Logan, in Hyrum.
+They stated with a Tremonton location before expanding sound, just a few miles south of Logan, in Hyrum.
 Their cheese breadsticks are a pleaser, but that’s only a warm-up.
-This family run business gets their flour from a mill in Box Elder county and makes their pizzas from scratch.
+This family-run business gets their flour from a mill in Box Elder county and makes their pizzas from scratch.
 They’ve got all your favorite toppings to choose from, but you should indulge in their specialty pizzas like the Ranch Chicken.
 If you find yourself in Cache Valley this summer for the Cruise In, it’s where you want to eat.

-The Jazz are taking on whoever, but you dropped downtown early to get a solid parking spot and you and the fam need some pizza.
+The Jazz are playing whoever, but you dropped downtown early to get a solid parking spot and you and the fam need some pizza.
 Located within walking distance of Vivint Smart Home Area, this place is always packed in the evenings.
 The special in Neapolitan pies, which according to Wikipedia means these pies “must be made with San Marzano tomatoes, which grow on the volcanic plains to the south of Mount Vesuvius, and mozzarella Campana.”
 I’m not sure if they are flying all that in daily, but I can say it’s delicious and right after finish your pie, you don’t even have to leave Settebello to snag some ice cream for dessert since Capo Gelateria Italiana is attached.
 You can also enjoy your pizza with beer or wine if that’s how you like to wash it all down.
 They also have a location in Farmington and 6 other locations across the United States.

 4. Pie Hole